abhijitkar10/S1-T3-RPMS/README.md

 5. End of Session Summary At the conclusion of each workout session, the system provides a comprehensive end-of-session summary.
 This summary includes:
-Average heartbeat Peak heartbeat Total distance covered Total steps taken Total calories burnt Total workout duration This summary helps athletes analyze their performance, set future goals, and track their progress over time.
+Average heartbeat, Peak heartbeat ,Total distance covered ,Total steps taken ,Total calories burnt , Total workout duration This summary helps athletes analyze their performance, set future goals, and track their progress over time.
 </details>